Tiff-Maina/Strathmore-Community-Portal-Web-Dvpt/README.md

 * Advanced **Search and Filtering** options for campaigns.
 * In-app **Notifications** and messaging system.
 * Integration with Strathmore's **CAS/LDAP** for seamless single sign-on verification.

+## Getting Started

+To run the project locally:

+1. Clone the repository.
+2. Install dependencies: npm install
+3. Create a `.env` file in the root directory and add your Firebase config.
+4. Start the development server: npm run dev

+# Screenshots
+To view screenshots of the project UI, click https://drive.google.com/drive/folders/1iwtE0OAb2jF_jN70KzyvkpwH9HfxZDn6?usp=drive_link